rflpazini/rflpazini.github.io/content/about.md

 I’m originally from Brazil and now living in São Paulo with my girlfriend and nice plants.

 I love coffee, open source, old cars, and side projects.
-When I’m not working, I like mountain biking, watching movies, and riding in my **Beatles**.
+When I’m not working, I like mountain biking, watching movies, and riding in my **Beetles**.

 <!-- ## Bio